MattHDwyer/Find-A-Tradie.com/README.md

 These CRUD operation can be done as designed require us carefully manages the instance variables and related params across the different pages is somehow chanllenging.
 And the whole process is complicated by the fact that we use scaffold genereated form partial in many cases.

-* Identify the problem you’re trying to solve by building this particular marketplace App?
+<h4> Identify the problem you’re trying to solve by building this particular marketplace App? <h4>

+<p> The problem we're trying to solve, is to help people weed out the good and bad tradesmen.
+There's a small issue in Australia of tradesmen overpricing for their work and for the results to be terrible.
+By adding reviews and the chance for tradesmen to show off their own work, we hope this inspires the competitiveness in the industry and increases the standard of work completed. </p>

 The app is targeted to the people who want to use a simple and user-friend website to look for tradesmen information to get their household/business jobs done.